LSEG-API-Samples/Article.EMA.Java.RTO.Azure/README.md

 That’s all I have to say about how to run the project locally.

-### Run with Docker
+### Run with Docker/Podman

-So, now let’s look at how to run the project with Docker which is one of the main target of this project.
+So, now let’s look at how to run the project with Docker/Podman which is one of the main target of this project.
 Firstly, build the container image by issuing the command (a ```Dockerfile``` is available in the *MDWebService* folder):

 ```bash
 docker build -t mdwebservice-rto .